4d/docs/docs/REST/genInfo.md

 For the `$catalog`, `$catalog/{datastoreClass}`, and `$catalog/$all` parameters, the user must be in a group that has **Describe** permissions.
 For more information, refer to **Permission Actions**.

-You can also upload a file (either an image or a binary file) to the server by using [#cmd id="901487"/].
+You can also upload a file (either an image or a binary file) to the server by using `$upload`.
 Afterwards, you can then save the file to an entity by using `$method=update`.

 ## $catalog